-We know that most depressed drinkers will start to feel better within a few weeks of cutting out alcohol.
+We know that most drinkers with depression will start to feel better within a few weeks of cutting out alcohol.
 So, it is usually best to tackle the alcohol first, and then deal with the depression afterwards if it has not lifted after a few weeks.

 After a few alcohol-free weeks, you will probably feel fitter and brighter in your mood.
 Friends and family may find you easier to get on with.
 If your feelings of depression do lift, it's likely that they were caused by the drinking.